 Data for the EG 9902-1 flashlamp is available here.

-This lamp has substantial similarity to the XOP1500 and appears likely to work in equipment that is untended to use the XOP1500.
+This lamp has substantial similarity to the XOP1500 and appears likely to work in equipment that is intended to use the XOP1500.
 Because of this, I mention this lamp in my my xop1500 file.

 This is a long large flashtube mostly used in photocopiers.
 Its ratings by Excelitas are for using it gently so that it would have life expectancy of 15 million flashes.
 Its main ratings are for flash energy of 200 joules with voltage of 1500 volts minimum, 2100 volts nomimal, 2200 volts maximum, with 1 flash per 1.1 seconds at the maximum recommended flash energy, which means maximum average input power of 180 watts.